alexanderrobertson/emoji-extractor/README.md

 # Other work

 If you want to do stuff more complicated than simply detecting, extracting and counting emoji then you might find [this Python package useful](https://github.com/carpedm20/emoji/).

+# To do

+It may be possible to speed up the extraction/counting process by limited the regular expression used to only those which are possible, given the unique detected characters.
+I guess it would depend on how quickly the new smaller regex can be compiled.
+Storing them might be possible but the combinations are likely to be prohibitive.

+# Anything else.

+Feel free to email me about any of this stuff.